Skip to content

 with np.errstate(divide="ignore", invalid="ignore"):

-samples_size_per_variant = confidence_and_power * (two_vars / delta ** 2)
+samples_size_per_variant = confidence_and_power * (two_vars / delta**2)

 return np.round(samples_size_per_variant)

-required_sample_size_per_variant_bernoulli(n_variants, minimum_effect, mean, confidence_level=0.95, power=0.8, **unused_kwargs) classmethod
+required_sample_size_per_variant_bernoulli(n_variants, minimum_effect, mean, confidence_level=DEFAULT_CONFIDENCE_LEVEL, power=DEFAULT_POWER, **unused_kwargs) classmethod

 Computes the sample size required to reach the defined confidence_level and power when the data follow Bernoulli distribution.